 You can work in multiple settings

 Do you like change?
-If you find that every now and then you like the freshness of new settings and different work, taking the international certification exam to become a lactation consultant, or, if you want to stay at the national level, a Certified Clinical Lactationist.
 You could work in a hospital, a public clinic, a private clinic, a private physician’s office, a milk bank … you could even teach classes for an organization, or establish your own clinical practice!

 It is possible to integrate your lactation work into your existing work, whether it be as a doula, a childbirth educator, or something else.
 Amber Thomas spoke on my show about how she did that.
 She wanted to create packages to give clients, and this add-on was perfect for increasing her income and at the same time, meeting her clients’ needs.